jQuery syntax error: unterminated regular expression literal

 On dashboard, this keeps spamming the browser console over and over again.

 Uncaught SyntaxError: Invalid regular expression: missing / at eval (<anonymous>) at jquery-1.12.0.min.js?v=1467049863:2 at Function.globalEval (jquery-1.12.0.min.js?v=1467049863:2) at Ha (jquery-1.12.0.min.js?v=1467049863:3) at n.fn.init.append (jquery-1.12.0.min.js?v=1467049863:3) at n.fn.init.<anonymous> (jquery-1.12.0.min.js?v=1467049863:3) at Y (jquery-1.12.0.min.js?v=1467049863:3) at n.fn.init.html (jquery-1.12.0.min.js?v=1467049863:3) at Object.success ((index):1510) at i (jquery-1.12.0.min.js?v=1467049863:2)

-#3 Updated by Kill Bill about 2 years ago
+#3 Updated by Kill Bill over 2 years ago

 Steve Beaver wrote:

 Still there with 2.4 RC.
 This seems like the Squid widget is causing this: https://github.com/pfsense/FreeBSD-ports/blob/devel/www/pfSense-pkg-squid/files/usr/local/www/widgets/widgets/squid_antivirus_status.widget.php#L174